-No Boston barbecue joint has ever been more anticipated than Sweet Cheeks.
+No Boston barbecue joint has ever been more anticipated than Sweet Cheeks in Fenway.
 Combine the news power of the super restaurant blogs (no, not PigTrip; I'm talking Eater and Grub Street) with the star power of chef/owner Tiffani Faison (immensely popular at Rocca and a repeat finalist on Top Chef) and the PR juggernaut that landed several big time previews (Boston Globe, Urban Daddy and Thrillist) and you've got the perfect recipe for over-the-top interest.
 Things got so hectic on the first Saturday that lines went around the block.
-When all of the meat for the entire weekend sold out a day ahead of schedule, they closed Sunday and regrouped.

-As for the physical space, it's an urban, upscale twist on the classic barbecue joint, with wood paneling everywhere, well worn table surfaces (some made from wood taken from bowling alleys) and modern lighting.
+The physical space is an urban, upscale twist on the classic barbecue joint, with wood paneling everywhere, modern lighting and well worn table surfaces (some made from wood taken from bowling alleys and church doors).
 Bookending the room are large antique scales that might have weighed barbecue meats decades ago in Texas.
 Many of the tables are communal, fitting up to ten diners, not necessarily all from the same party.
-There are a few groups of stools around the perimeter and more at the midsized bar.
+There are a few groups of stools for counter dining around the perimeter and more stools at the midsized bar.
 Televisions are there if you need them but are tastefully understated.
-The cranked-up music is anything but understated, daring you to scream sweet nothings into your loved one's ear.
-A patio deck looks ready for outdoor dining in warmer months.
+The music is modern, upbeat and as loud as you can get while still allowing conversation.
+In warmer months, picnic tables grace the sidewalk.
+A fenced-in patio deck with its own minibar allows outdoor dining and drinking.

-By star chef standards, the Sweet Cheeks menu is surprisingly small: four apps, eight barbecue meats, five hot sides, four cold sides, biscuits and four desserts.
+The Sweet Cheeks menu is small by star chef standards but deep by barbecue standards: four fried shareables, ten barbecue meats (up from eight at opening), five hot sides, four cold sides, biscuits and four desserts.

-Berkshire pork ribs are available as a "onesie" single rib ($3), a la carte racks ($31), a la carte half racks ($16), a half rack on a tray ($19) or in multiple meat combos on a tray.
-All trays come with two slices of white bread, one hot side, one cold side, a pile of thin sliced onions and a pile of homemade pickles.
-The 2-meat Big Cheeks tray ($23) and the 3-meat Fat Cheeks tray ($26) include any combination of ribs, pulled chicken, pulled pork, pork belly and brisket.
+Berkshire pork ribs are available as a "onesie" single rib ($3), a la carte racks ($31), a la carte half racks ($16), on a tray ($22) or in multiple meat combo trays.
+All trays come with two slices of white bread (automatic at first, now by request), one hot side, one cold side, a pile of thin sliced onions and a pile of homemade pickles.
+The 2-meat Big Cheeks tray ($24) and the 3-meat Fat Cheeks tray ($26) include any combination of ribs, pulled chicken, pulled pork, pork belly, brisket, burnt ends and sausage.

-Smoked chicken can be had a la carte as a whole or half bird ($20/$14), or as a half brid on a tray ($17).
-Turkey legs are only available on trays ($15).
-Beef short ribs are available as a onesie ($22) or on its own tray ($25).
+Smoked chicken can be had a la carte as a half bird ($14) or as a half bird on a tray ($18).
+Turkey legs are only available on trays ($16).
+Beef short ribs are available as a onesie ($23) or on its own tray ($28).

 Appetizers are all $7 and mostly fried: hush puppies, fried okra, fried green tomatoes, salted potatoes.

-This is supposedly a Texas style joint, but the beef is a bit player on this menu.
-Hot links—another staple of Texas 'cue—are still planned for the future.
+This is supposedly a Texas style joint, but the beef is a bit downplayed on this menu.
+Hot links—another staple of Texas 'cue—were added toward the end of 2012 and are pork, not beef.
 The Delmonico steak featured in the Boston Globe preview is not on the menu, at least not yet.

-I hit Sweet Cheeks early (second night of operation) and as often as the quality and my wallet allowed in their first month, aiming for early and late weeknights along with weekend lunches.
-Chef Faison was present on every visit, admirably choosing the trenches of the kitchen over merely hobnobbing with guests.
+I hit Sweet Cheeks early (second night of soft opening) and as often as the quality and my wallet allowed in their first month, aiming for early and late weeknights along with weekend lunches.
+Chef Faison was present on all of those visits, admirably choosing the trenches of the kitchen over merely hobnobbing with guests.
+Her appearances were less regular after that, but mine continued as I saw the quality, consistency and value all continue to evolve.
+A constant figure in the kitchen has been tireless chef de cuisine Daniel Raia.

 Hush Puppies: Five golfball-sized spheres of deep fried cornmeal batter ($7) on visit 2 supplied a lot of crunch and a nice sprinkling of salt on the surface, but these were very dry and not all that flavorful.
 The accompanying honey sour cream served in a glass jar is intended to remedy both, but I didn't care for the pups or the dip.